NOTE: Dates are subject to change due to the COVID-19 pandemic.

 Markosian collaborated on this project with a scriptwriter from the 1980s American soap opera Santa Barbara (which her family had watched in Russia), a casting director and a group of actors.
 Weaving together imagery from the artist’s childhood homes in Moscow and Santa Barbara, the work reconstructs the Markosians’ final days in post-Soviet Russia and their arrival in the U.S. The result is a deeply personal reimagining of her past and a powerful examination of the interplay between the idealized vision of California life and the reality of the immigrant experience.

-Generous support for Nam June Paik is provided by Dana and Bob Emery.
-Generous support is provided by Lionel F. Conacher and Joan T. Dea, and Debbie and Andy Rachleff.
+Major support for Nam June Paik is provided by Dana and Bob Emery.
+Generous support is provided by Lionel F. Conacher and Joan T. Dea, Debbie and Andy Rachleff, and Pat Wilson.
 This exhibition is made possible through support from the Terra Foundation for American Art.
 This project is supported in part by an award from the National Endowment for the Arts.